-Ashwagandharishta is a classical Ayurvedic liquid preparation.
-It is primarily made from the root of Ashwagandha (Withania somnifera), and its full formulation includes numerous other potent herbs such as Manjishta, Musali, Haritaki, Nisha, Daruharidra, Rakta Chandana, Sweta Chandana, Chitraka, Yashti, and Rasna.
-As an Asavarishta (fermented liquid) preparation, its process naturally gives it Dipana (appetizing) and Pachana (digestive) actions, which can help enhance Jatharagni (digestive fire) and support nutrient absorption.
-This tonic is traditionally indicated for supportive use in conditions related to the nervous system and overall debility.
+Ashwagandharishta is a classical Ayurvedic fermented liquid formulation primarily prepared from the root of Ashwagandha (Withania somnifera), along with several supportive herbs such as Manjishta, Musali, Haritaki, Nisha, Daruharidra, Rakta Chandana, Sweta Chandana, Chitraka, Yashti, and Rasna.
+As a traditional Asavarishta preparation, it naturally possesses Deepana (appetising) and Pachana (digestive) properties that help strengthen Jatharagni (digestive fire) and improve nutrient absorption.
+Ashwagandha, the key ingredient, is well known for its anti-stress and adaptogenic qualities, which may support the body in managing stress and anxiety.
+This formulation is traditionally used as a restorative tonic to promote nervous system health, improve strength, and address general debility.

 Ashwagandharishta is a classical Ayurvedic tonic made from the herb Withania somnifera (Ashwagandha) and other drugs.
 It falls under the category of "Arishtas" in Ayurveda, which are medicinal herbal preparations obtained by fermenting herbs to enhance their properties.